xrettle/WFGY/TensionUniverse/BlackHole/Q022_hierarchy_problem.md

 L_ref = { l_1, l_2, ..., l_K }
 ```

 Each `l_k` is a model class selected before looking at any detailed data about the actual world.
-Examples include:
+Examples include

 * a minimal Standard Model with a fixed cutoff,
 * a supersymmetric benchmark with a symmetry protecting the Higgs mass,